doppelmutzi/doppelmutzi.github.io/_posts/2018-01-10-eslint-prettier.md

 The talk of [Chris Heilman](https://twitter.com/codepo8) at [Beyond Tellerrand 2018 at Munich](https://beyondtellerrand.com/events/munich-2018/speakers/christian-heilmann#talk) has inspired me to emphasize what the motivation behind this article is all about.
 A main point of his talk was automating things in software projects.

-Automation is also the key point of this article.
+Automation and early feedback are the two key points of this article.
 Professional software projects with many stakeholders involved are complex.
-Time is most of the time a rare good and, thus, development teams should automate tedious, repeatable, error-prone, and boring tasks as much as possible.
+Time is mostly a rare good and, thus, development teams should automate tedious, repeatable, error-prone, and boring tasks as much as possible.
 Thus, it's more time for the actual work (and interesting things).

 There are many parts in a software development project that should be automated.
-I do not cover all parts of it, e.g., the very important concept of automating tests is not part of this article.
+I do not cover all parts of it, e.g., the crucial concept of automated tests is not part of this article.
 However, in the following I deal with automating static code analysis with the help of linters in order to find coding problems and inconsistencies as early as possible; it's best to find them at development time and try to fix them automatically.
 The same applies to automatic code formatting based on a common ruleset.

+# Agenda

+If you are already familiar with _ESLint_ and _Prettier_ you can skip [Part I](#part1).
+Jump to [Part II](#part2) if you are interested in setting up _ESLint_ and _Prettier_ to work together.
+This part also covers how to set this up for _Vue.js_.
+Skip to [Part III](#part3) if you want to know how you can use all this (especially with auto-fix on save) in _Visual Studio Code_ and _IntelliJ_.

-# Part I &ndash; The Basics
+# <a name="part1"></a>Part I &ndash; The Basics

 In this part I go into two very helpful tools to achieve both, finding coding problems and formatting code.
 If you already have an understanding of _ELint_ and _Prettier_ feel free to skip this part.